soggybag/Swift-Closure-Tutorial/README.md

 ## Capturing Values

 Closures can capture variables that exist outside their local scope.
 You could say a closure __encloses__ these values.
 Which might explain the name?

 Example Files: [Closures2.playground](Closures2.playground)

-Quick discussion: Important! closures capture the value of parameters passed to a function that creates a closure.
+Important! closures capture the value of parameters passed to a function that creates a closure.

 Exercise: Iterator!
 Make an iterator.
 This will be a function that takes an array as a parameter, and returns a closure that will iterate the contents of the array.
 See the notes in the playground for details.

-- Where does that value of count come from?
-- What are the implications?
+Students work in pairs to solve this problem.

+Post exercise discussion: Everyone pair up and decide what is most important and what is most confusing about capturing values.

 ## Closures in UIKit